 Samuel Oschin Planetarium

-With its spectacular Zeiss star projector, laser digital projection system, state-of-the-art aluminum dome, comfy seats, sound system, and theatrical lighting, the 285-seat Samuel Oschin Planetarium Theater is the finest planetarium in the world.
+With its spectacular Zeiss star projector, digital projection system, state-of-the-art aluminum dome, comfy seats, sound system, and theatrical lighting, the 290-seat Samuel Oschin Planetarium theater is the finest planetarium in the world.
 Every show is presented by a live, engaging storyteller.

 VISITOR NOTICE: Children under 5 are admitted ONLY to the first show each day (12:45 p.m. on weekdays, 10:45 a.m. on weekends).
 For more information, click here.

-SHOWS: We currently offer four exciting live shows.
+SHOWS: We currently offer three exciting live shows.

-The re-opening show - Centered in the Universe - takes visitors on a journey of cosmic exploration and discovery.
+Centered in the Universe - Our re-opening show takes visitors on a journey of cosmic exploration and discovery.

 For more detailed show descriptions and show times, click here.